 The gun group and Donald Trump agree on more than just the Second Amendment.

 Internal polling data shows how much standing with the NRA may have cost Kelly Ayotte in New Hampshire.

 After repeatedly declining to shield LGBT workers from dismissal over sexual orientation, the state legislature will consider a bill that makes it unlawful to fire employees who store firearms in their cars on company property.

 A new tool from Slate sifts through more than 25 years of the gun group’s expenditures.

-Conservative lawmakers in at least four southern states have killed NRA-backed bills, suggesting that lockstep support for the gun lobby’s agenda may be waning.
+Conservative lawmakers in at least four southern states killed NRA-backed bills in 2016.

 The Pittsburgh Suburb Where Gunmen Attacked a Family Cookout Was One of Dozens Forced to Scrap Its Firearms Rules

 Behind the decision was a contentious Pennsylvania law empowering lawsuits by gun groups.

 Will any 2016 contenders join the growing chorus of gun enthusiasts calling for Nugent's removal from the NRA’s board?